sveltejs/kit/documentation/docs/20-core-concepts/30-form-actions.md

 Without an argument, `use:enhance` will emulate the browser-native behaviour, just without the full-page reloads.
 It will:

 - update the `form` property, `$page.form` and `$page.status` on a successful or invalid response, but only if the action is on the same page you're submitting from.
 So for example if your form looks like `<form action="/somewhere/else" ..>`, `form` and `$page` will _not_ be updated.
 This is because in the native form submission case you would be redirected to the page the action is on.
-If you want to have them updated either way, use [`applyAction`](#progressive-enhancement-applyaction)
+If you want to have them updated either way, use [`applyAction`](#progressive-enhancement-custombehaviour)
 - reset the `<form>` element
 - invalidate all data using `invalidateAll` on a successful response
 - call `goto` on a redirect response
 - render the nearest `+error` boundary if an error occurs
 - [reset focus](accessibility#focus-management) to the appropriate element

-### Customizing behaviour
+### Custom behaviour

-To customise the behaviour, you can provide a `SubmitFunction` that runs immediately before the form is submitted, and (optionally) returns a callback that runs with the `ActionResult`.
+To customize the behaviour, you can provide a `SubmitFunction` that runs immediately before the form is submitted, and (optionally) returns a callback that runs with the `ActionResult`.
 Note that if you return a callback, the default behavior mentioned above is not triggered.
 To get it back, call `update`.

 ```svelte
 <form